 About The FOUNDER...

 was born in March of 77, she currently lives in Georgia with her family.
 She is an author and an advocate, who’s passion is to assist victims of domestic/partner violence in the LGBTQ community.
 Her mission is to help victims of domestic/partner violence understand they are not alone.
 Everyone needs to know that there is someone in their corner during a dark time.
-For this reason, she founded Mercedes’ Closet which is a nonprofit geared to offering support and resources in the LGBTQ community for not only victims of domestic/partner violence but also victims of other violent crimes such as rape, hate crimes, as well as trans-violence, which officially launch in March of 2020.
+For this reason, she founded Mercedes’ Closet which is a nonprofit geared to offering support and resources in the LGBTQ community for not only victims of domestic/partner violence but also victims of other violent crimes such as rape, hate crimes, as well as trans-violence.

 April Jackson-Hunter received a Master of Art in Forensic Psychology from Argosy University.
 A Bachelor of Science in Business Administration from Herzing University.
 She has a love for a plethora of things, but books and literature has always been her passion.
 Her story isn’t different from anyone else’s, she took a portion of her life that wouldn’t be forgotten and harnessed it.
 Her life is filled with family and memories that would get her through some long, rough, and sleepless nights.
 She experienced violence at the hands of someone who was supposed to love her.
 For many years after this she battled fear, guilt, and shame until she couldn’t mentally handle it anymore.